 First, it considers only flights departing from the US.
 Secondly, it is based on the lowest average price of a ticket sold which does NOT mean the cheapest available tickets.
 For instance, business travelers, which usually buy higher-priced tickets, rarely buy flights on weekends, which could understate these results.

-Perhaps better conclusions were drawn in January 2015 by Hopper which used data from 3,500 international flights and elected Thursday as the cheapest day to buy a flight.
+Perhaps better conclusions were drawn by Hopper which used data from 3,500 international flights and elected Thursday as the cheapest day to buy a flight.

-This is probably the hardest metric to find consensus and therefore, the hardest to give advice on.
+This is probably the hardest metric the hardest to give advice on.
 If someone pointed a gun at me and compelled me to give an answer, I would stick to the Tuesday-Thursday period, just using my personal experience as a deciding factor: I rarely see an airline rolling out special discounts on weekends.

 Anyway, don’t make the choice of the day of the week a big deal.
 I would move my focus to other factors.
 The day of the week you fly and how far in advance you buy the flight contribute much more decisively to the final price.